 Lauren Hunt – Artist/Instructor – www.laurenhuntglass.com

 With over a decade of glassmaking under her belt, Lauren has made a little bit of everything.
-For the past six years, she has worked for the prestigious Corning Museum of Glass, representing them both on the demonstration stage at The Museum, as well as, their stages on Celebrity Cruise Lines.
-Now, without the expectation to make a completely different piece for each show, Lauren is free to dive head first into her own work and we cannot wait to see what that brings!
+For six years, she worked at the prestigious Corning Museum of Glass, representing them both on the demonstration stage at The Museum, as well as, their stages on Celebrity Cruise Lines.
+Lauren is one of the lead gaffers here at Ghost Pepper and takes on commissions, fabricating work for other professional artists who work in other mediums, and is continuously designing new work for her own brand.

 Katie Plunkard – Owner/Glassmaker – www.katieplunkard.com